Dok8tavo/cogito/README.md

-# cogito
+# Cogito

-Cogito is a zig module for `comptime` and metaprogramming
+Cogito is a zig module for `comptime` and metaprogramming.